-Op-eds should be topical and relevant to Next City’s mission of inspiring positive change in cities, and speak to ideas and policies that can effect such change.
+Op-eds should be topical and relevant to Next City’s mission of inspiring equitable change in cities, and speak to ideas and policies that can lead to such change.
 They should express a strong, informed opinion.
-(If you’re writing about your organization or work that you do, please see sponsored posts below.)
+(If you’re writing solely about your organization or the specific work that you do, see “Sponsored Posts,” below.)

 All submissions must be original, and not published elsewhere.
 Maximum length is 1,200 words.
 We will not consider articles that have already been published, in any form, in print or online.
 We offer a small $100 to $200 honorarium for published op-eds, but do not guarantee publication in advance of receiving a submission.
 To submit pieces for consideration, please email senior editor Aysha Khan (email@example.com) with “Op-Ed Submission” in the subject line.
 We review all emails with op-ed submissions, but unfortunately we can’t respond to every one.

 We would especially like more op-eds like these pieces, which are rooted in research and personal experience:

 We are not currently accepting freelance pitches for news stories, except for solutions-oriented reported news stories that fit into our economic justice and housing verticals.
 Most of our news stories are currently published by our staff, reporting fellows and interns.
 Our typical flat rate for freelance stories is $400.

 We also publish stories in collaboration with other nonprofit news outlets; we are happy to discuss opportunities for co-publishing and other forms of editorial collaboration.
 Our current publishing partners include Prism, Nexus Media News, Shelterforce and more.
 Please reach out to senior editor Aysha Khan (firstname.lastname@example.org) with “Co-publishing pitch” in the subject line.